MuhaddiMu/Idea-ReVue/README.md

   <h1 align="center">Idea Re-Vue  💡</h1>
   <p align="center">Social ideation platform that helps you brainstorm Ideas.
-Create, edit, collaborate & share ideas in a fun, visual way 🥳
+Create, edit, collaborate & share ideas in a fun, visual way 🥳 See Public Ideas and help people achieve them before the deadline.
   <br>
   <a href="#"><strong>TRY IT FREE 🤩</strong></a></p>
   <br><br>